 The airplane successfully flew at Kitty Hawk, North Carolina, in late 2003 and was present on those hallowed grounds on December 17, 2003 – 100 years to the minute from the Wrights’ first flight.

-Most recently, he has spearheaded EAA’s leadership role in the sport pilot/light‐sport aircraft categories, as well as serving as an ardent spokesman for the importance of general aviation as essential to the national transportation system and a unique expression of personal freedom.
+As EAA president he spearheaded EAA’s leadership role in the sport pilot/light‐sport aircraft categories that were introduced in 2004 after a decade-long effort.
+Tom constantly served as an ardent spokesman for the importance of general aviation as essential to the national transportation system and a unique expression of personal freedom.